cosinekitty/astronomy/source/c/README.md

 The `spin` field indicates the angular position of a prime meridian arbitrarily recommended for the body by the International Astronomical Union (IAU).

 The fields `ra`, `dec`, and `spin` correspond to the variables α0, δ0, and W, respectively, from [Report of the IAU Working Group on Cartographic Coordinates and Rotational Elements: 2015](https://astropedia.astrogeology.usgs.gov/download/Docs/WGCCRE/WGCCRE2015reprint.pdf).

+The field `north` is a unit vector pointing in the direction of the body's north pole.
+It is expressed in the equatorial J2000 system (EQJ).

 | Type | Member | Description |
 | ---- | ------ | ----------- |